KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/1prepare.md

    You can close all tabs that Atom displays.
 Open _index.html_ and _my-script.js_ located in the "assets/scripts" folder.
 We will use both files tonight.
   {% endhint %}

-1. We will use the atom-live-server package we installed to serve the _index.html_.
-This package opens up the web page in your default browser and reload the page whenever you save files.
+1. We will use the atom-live-server package we installed to serve the _index.html_ file.
+This package opens up the web page in your default web browser and reloads the page whenever you save files.
 Start the live server by selecting **Packages** <i class="fa fa-long-arrow-right"></i> **atom-live-server**.
 Select **Start server**.
 A browser tab will open.
    {% hint style='danger' %}
 If you don't have the atom-live-server package, take a moment to [set up your workspace](/setup).
    {% endhint %}